puffosiffredi/ollyster/README.md

 1. ~~IRC interface~~
 2. ~~WEB interface~~
 3. ~~Timeline page~~
-4. Groups page (actually channels)
+4. ~~Groups page (actually channels)~~
 5. Form to edit configuration via web and not manually.
 6. Form to edit profile via web and not manually.
 7. Form to answer the messages on the "Timeline" page.
-8. CTCP commands to get icons, email, website, and so, from the other ollyster clients.
+8. CTCP commands to get icons, email, website, and so, from the other ollyster clients: social interaction.
-9. Find a decent DNS resolver for golang (ehi, google, WTF?
+9. Find a decent DNS resolver for golang (no more writing the IP into the config file) (ehi, google, WTF?
 Seriously?)